 Poor power usage results in low power factor.
-Certain industries such as the dairy industry are typically known to have low power factor.
+Certain industries such as grain elevators are known to have poor power factor utilization and low power factor.

 Power factor is the ratio of working power (kW) to apparent power (kVA).
 It measures how effectively electrical power is being used.
 A high power factor signals efficient use, while a low power factor indicates poor use.
 Utilities constantly track this metric and often penalize companies with low power factor as an incentive to implement solutions that lead to more effective energy use - which results in lessened demand on the utility.